biosimulations/biosimulations/apps/combine-api/README.md

 2. Change to the directory for the Python environment for the API (`apps/combine-api/Dockerfile-assets` subdirectory of this repository).
 3. Activate this Python environment by running `pipenv shell`.
 4. Change to the root directory for this API by running (`cd ..`).
-5. Execute a server for the API by running `python -m src`.
+5. Execute a server for the API by running `python -m combine_api`.
 6. Navigate your browser to the URL printed to your console (the default is currently http://0.0.0.0:3333/).

 ### Building a Docker image for the API